Table of Contents

-The Food and Drug Administration (FDA) and Center for Veterinary Medicine (CVM) have evaluated the evidence and listed reasons not to give dogs any types of real bones.
+The Food and Drug Administration (FDA) and Center for Veterinary Medicine (CVM) released a consumer advisory reminding pet owners not to give dogs any type of real bones.

-Most common potential hazards of feeding real bones to a dog's health, whether cooked or not: gastrointestinal problems, vomiting, diarrhea, scratches, rectum bleeding, choking hazard, and even death.
+The most common potential hazards of feeding real bones to a dog's health, whether cooked or not:

 Other dog experts and vets have confirmed that giving dogs raw bone is a bad idea, and edible bones are better.

 Not only that, but you must also avoid cooking bones and giving them to your puppy, as they are brittle.

 This article discusses the benefits of hard chews (edible bones safe for dogs).